 The Tucson chapter holds meetings between September and May each year, with a summer break.
-As a result of the COVID-19 pandemic, our meetings in 2021-2022 will be conducted via Zoom.
-We will continue to meet on the second Thursday of each month at 7:00 pm.
-The meeting zoom will open at 6:45 pm to allow us to interact socially before the speaker begins.
-Mailing list members will receive a Zoom link the Monday before the meeting.
-If you are not on our mailing list and wish to attend one of our meetings on Zoom, email us at NativePlantsTucson@gmail.com to request the Zoom link.
+We meet on the second Thursday of each month at 7:00 pm.
+We are now having “hybrid” meetings, both in person and also aired on Zoom.
+The live meetings will be in Room S107 of the ENR2 (Environment and Natural Resources 2) building at the University of Arizona, located on 6th street near Park.
+If you are not on our mailing list and wish to attend one of our meetings on Zoom, email us at [email protected]to request the Zoom link.
 Videos of past meetings can be found on our YouTube channel.

 For a list of credits and links to information about Botanical Art and Illustration, click HERE!